 Once upon a time, over a century ago, the American Red Cross began establishing chapters in towns around the United States.
-At that time, the Red Cross provided a wide range of nursing care in the home, and also trained people to provide home care.
-In addition Red Cross nurses did vision, hearing and health screening in schools.
+They provided a wide range of nursing care in the home, and also trained people to provide home care.
+In addition, the Red Cross nurses had established vision, hearing, and health screening in schools.

-In the town of Mount Desert, there lived some wise and far-sighted ladies and gentlemen who thought a Red Cross chapter and its nurse would be of benefit to Mount Desert residents.
+In the town of Mount Desert, there lived some wise and far-sighted community members who thought a Red Cross chapter and its nurses would be of benefit to Mount Desert residents.
 These intelligent and astute folks convinced the Red Cross to establish a chapter in Mount Desert.

-Nursing care of patients in the home, and school health care were provided by Red Cross nurses over the years.
-Red Cross nurses also attended home births.
+In-home nursing care and school health care were provided by Red Cross nurses continued over the years.
+Red Cross nurses also acted in accordance with midwifery and attended home births.
 Connie Seavey, one of Mount Desert’s senior residents, remembers being told that a Red Cross nurse, Charlotte Nelson, delivered Connie in 1923.

 For many years, the building at 12 Summit Road was known as “The Chapter House”, and the Red Cross continued to meet there once a month for many years.